kelley-sharp/memory_card_game/README.md

 ## How to Install

-1. Clone repo.
+1. Clone repository.

-2. Right click on index.html and open in default browser.
+2. Right click on index.html; open in default browser.